 Work to complete:

-2. Structural unemployment is of greater concern than frictional and seasonal unemployment.
+Structural unemployment is of greater concern than frictional and seasonal unemployment

-iii. and labour market rigidities (factors preventing the forces of demand and supply from operating in labour markets)… explain how minimum wage legislation, strong trade unions and employment protection laws may prevent the market from clearing… incorporate a labour market diagram in your answer
+- Explain how structural unemployment may be caused by: (a) changes in the demand for particular labour skills, (use a diagram in your explanation)… what could cause this change in demand?; (b) changes in the geographical location of industries: and (c) labour market rigidities (factors preventing the forces of demand and supply from operating in labour markets)… explain how minimum wage legislation, strong trade unions and employment protection laws may prevent the market from clearing.

 a.
 Describe cyclical unemployment.